Jassa Singh Ahluwalia: Early life

-Jassa Singh was born on 3 May 1718 CE, in the Ahlu village near Lahore, Punjab.
+Jassa Singh was born on 3 May 1718 in a Kalal Sikh family in the Ahlu village near Lahore, Punjab.
 Originally known as Jassa Singh Kalal, he styled himself as Ahluwalia after his ancestral village.

-Jassa Singh is described as a member of the Kalal or Wine distiller caste.
+Jassa Singh is described as a member of the Kalal or wine distiller caste.
 During the period of Kharak Singh (r.
-1870-1877) a Bhatti Rajput origin story was also created.
-According to this tradition, the Bhatti Rajputs descended from Krishna, and one of them - Rana Har Rai - had to leave the throne of Jaisalmer for refusing to marry his niece to the Mughal emperor Akbar.
-Har Rai migrated to Punjab, where his descendants married with the Jats, and gradually they became Jats.
+1870–1877) a Bhatti Rajput origin story was also created.
+According to this tradition, one of the Bhatti Rajputs Rana Har Rai had to leave the throne of Jaisalmer for refusing to marry his niece to the Mughal emperor Akbar.
+However, there is virtually no evidence of this account.
+According to this account, Har Rai migrated to Punjab, where his descendants married with the Jats, and gradually they became Jats.
 Starting with Sadhu Singh (also called Sadho or Sadda Singh), they married with Kalals, and the family came to be known as "Ahluwalia Kalal".
 British administrator Lepel Griffin, who wrote an account of the rulers of Punjab, dismissed this tradition as fictitious.

 According to the dynasty's account, Sadhu's Singh's great-grandson Badar Singh and his wife remained childless for a long time, and sought blessings from Guru Gobind Singh.
 As a result, Jassa Singh was born to them.

 The formation of the Dal Khalsa and the Misls

 In 1733, Zakariya Khan Bahadur attempted to negotiate peace with the Sikhs by offering them a jagir, the title Nawab to their leader, and unimpeded access to the Harmandir Sahib.
 After discussion at a Sarbat Khalsa, Kapur Singh was elected leader of the Sikhs and took the title of Nawab.
-He combined the various Sikh militias into two groups; the Taruna Dal and the Budda Dal, which would collectively be known as the Dal Khalsa.
-Sikh militias over 40 years of age would be part of the Budda Dal and Sikh militias under 40 years were part of the Taruna Dal.
+He combined the various Sikh militias into two groups; the Taruna Dal and the Budha Dal, which would collectively be known as the Dal Khalsa.
+Sikh militias over 40 years of age would be part of the Budha Dal and Sikh militias under 40 years were part of the Taruna Dal.
 The Taruna Dal was further divided in five jathas, each with 1300 to 2000 men and a separate drum and banner.
 The area of operations of each Dal, or army, was Hari ke Pattan, where the Sutlej river and Beas River meet; the Taruna Dal would control the area east of Hari ke Pattan while the Budha Dal would control the area west of it.
-The purpose of the Budda Dal, the veteran group, was to protect Gurdwaras and train the Taruna Dal, while the Taruna Dal would act as combat troops.
+The purpose of the Budha Dal, the veteran group, was to protect Gurdwaras and train the Taruna Dal, while the Taruna Dal would act as combat troops.
 However, in 1735, the agreement between Zakariya Khan and Nawab Kapur Singh broke down and the Dal Khalsa retreated to the Sivalik Hills to regroup.

 Later the command of Dal Khalsa was taken by Jassa Singh Ahluwalia who was an able and powerful administrator, even displaced & brought Mughal’s centre of power at the time (Red Fort) under Khalsa flag.

 He made the foundation of Khalsa firm for future generations to lead.
+He killed Jaspat Rai, hindu Mughal commander who killed many sikhs.